Arzunchy/Arzunchy/README.md

 - Statistical and analytical problem solving
 - Machine learning model experimentation
 - Dashboarding and visual storytelling
-- Practical, project-driven learning approach
+- Practical, project-driven learning approach with more analysis

 ---